KrisSiegel/msngr.js/README.md

 Below are the methods exposed via the msngr object, their parameters and return values.

 #### msngr.on(message, function) / msngr.on(topic, category, dataType, function)
+This method accepts a JavaScript object with the properties "topic", "category" and "dataType" or simply fill in the first 3 parameters with those values.
+The function is a callback that's executed when a matching message is received and provides a payload parameter.

 #### msngr.emit(message, payload) / msngr.emit(topic, category, dataType, payload)
+This method sends a message by either providing a JavaScript object with the properties "topic", "category" and "dataType" or by simply entering each values as a parameter.
+The payload can be anything you want to send to a receiving callback.

 #### msngr.drop(message) / msngr.drop(topic, category, dataType)
+This method simply removed a message from being executed.

 #### msngr.bind(element, event, message) / msngr.bind(element, event, topic, category, dataType)
+This method simply takes an HTML element (can be an element or selector), an event and a message and binds all 3 together.
+When the specified event occurs on the specified element the message will be emitted.
+Optionally add the 'dom' property to the message object to supply selectors you wish msngr would gather values from and return in the payload.

 #### msngr.unbind(element, event) / msngr.unbind(element, event)
+This method simply stops an element's event from emitting a previously bound message.

 #### msngr.action(property, function)
+This method provides a way of extending msngr.
+The property is anything (except for 'topic', 'category' or 'dataType') that is supplied within a message object.
+If a message is emitted with a matching property the function is called with the message and an object that allows stopping the emitting entirely (via calling ```obj.preventDefault()```) or modifying the payload itself.

 #### msngr.inaction(property)
+This method simply removes the action being called on a property.

 Copyright © 2014-2015 Kris Siegel